rapport-mcp

 Security

-• ✅ OAuth-based authentication (no manual token copying!)
+• ✅ OAuth-based authentication with automatic polling (no manual token copying!)

 • ✅ Tokens stored securely in ~/.rapport-mcp/config.json